 When engaged the battery disconnect solenoid supplies battery power to all accessories connected to the house 12-volt fuse panel.
-The solenoid must be
+The solenoid must be engaged for the 12-volt house electrical system to operate.

 The battery disconnect feature should be used to disconnect the motor home from house battery power during periods of storage or during maintenance.